romantomjak/romantomjak.com/content/posts/testing-python-code-that-makes-http-requests.md

 > Unit tests allow you to imagine the perfect interface of how a particular thing should look like even before you have implemented it.
 It becomes particularly obvious when using Test Driven Development.

 I have an article about [TDD with Go]({{<ref "/posts/tdd-with-go">}}) if you're interested to read more about the TDD style of programming, but essentially those pesky SQL queries would have probably ended up in a class of some sort that performs the database queries.
-The added boundary would allow us to swap it out for something simpler when running tests or even to PostgreSQL without a problem.
+The added boundary would allow us to swap it out for something simpler when running tests or to migrate to PostgreSQL without a problem.

 ## The electricity bill problem

 Imagine you are a member of the billing platform team of Green Energy Solutions and you have been tasked with the implementation of electricity bill calculation for customers.
 The platform consists of various microservices and to obtain meter readings you have to query a REST API.

-I think it's fair to say most folks in a situation like this would reach for the [requests](https://requests.readthedocs.io/) python library to grab the readings and then do the required calculations.
+I think it's fair to say most folks in a situation like that would reach for the [requests](https://requests.readthedocs.io/) library to grab the readings and then do the required calculations.

 ```python
 import requests